 It is no secret that avoiding title loans is the best option.
 However, if you already have an existing title loan, it would be wise to ensure it’s your last.
 You have worked smart to develop an incredible credit score and create an emergency savings account.

 So, don’t let title loans destroy all of these benefits.
-You can see plenty of safe options you can use to get a loan exists, as described in this post.
+As described in this post, you can see plenty of safe options you can use to get a loan.

 What is the fastest way to pay off a title loan?